Frightful Four: Marvel Adventures

 An alternate universe iteration of the Frightful Four appear in Marvel Adventures Fantastic Four #25, consisting of Reed Richards / Mr. Devious, Susan Storm / the Unstoppable Woman, Ben Grimm / Monsterman, and Johnny Storm / the Human Pyre.
-This version of the group are evil, paranoid variants of the Fantastic Four who blame non-existent enemies for the accident that transformed them, seek revenge on the world, and are opposed by Victor von Doom / Doc Iron.
+This version of the group are evil, paranoid counterparts of the Fantastic Four who blame non-existent enemies for the accident that transformed them, seek revenge on the world, and are opposed by Victor von Doom / Doc Iron.

 Ultimate Marvel

-Zombified alternate universe variants of the Fantastic Four, renamed the Frightful Four, from the Marvel Zombies universe appear in the Ultimate Marvel imprint.
+Zombified alternate universe versions of the Fantastic Four, renamed the Frightful Four, from the Marvel Zombies universe appear in the Ultimate Marvel imprint.
 They travel from their native universe to Earth-1610 to spread their zombie virus to it, only to be captured by its version of Mister Fantastic.
-Throughout Ultimate Fantastic Four #31-32, the Frightful Four escape in an attempt to bring more zombies from their universe to Earth-1610.
-However, Fantastic uses Doctor Doom's body and magic to kill them and send their remains back to their native dimension.
+The Frightful Four escape in an attempt to bring more zombies from their universe to Earth-1610.
+However, Mister Fantastic uses Doctor Doom's body and magic to kill them.